-Secti Section C C 1 first record of this species in natural areas of this zone less than 10 years ago if us or less than 20 years ago if woody?
+Section C C 1 Was the first record of this species in natural areas of this zone less than 10 years ago if herbaceous or less than 20 years ago if woody?
 Yes Highlight distribution records that show first documentation in Florida is less than 10 or 20 years ago then Go to question C2 ☐ No Conclusion for this zone remains as Caution - manage to prevent escape OR Not considered a problem species at this time.
-C2 Can this s species reproduce and disperse in this zone?
+C2 Can this species reproduce and disperse in this zone?
 Yes The conclusion for this zone is Invasive and not recommended by IFAS faculty OR Invasive and not recommended by IFAS faculty except for the specified and limited use that has been approved by the IFAS Invasive Plants Working Group to match the adjacent, highly impacted zone.
 However, do not alter the Ecological Impact category for this zone from Low or Medium.
 (Thus, if there is an adjacent non-invaded zone, the Ecological Impact category for that zone will remain Low or Medium.)
-The assessment for this zone can be considered complete now, even if the "documentation of evidence" requirement for Ecological Impacts is not fulfilled (i.e., there are only one or two expert opinions on this species in this zone). ☐ No Conclusion for this zone remains as Caution - manage to prevent escape OR Not considered a problem species at this time Select appropriate Conclusion and enter it on Page R-1 and R-16 If yes s, then provi de evidence of reproduction and dispersal in this zone: Zone =
+The assessment for this zone can be considered complete now, even if the "documentation of evidence" requirement for Ecological Impacts is not fulfilled (i.e., there are only one or two expert opinions on this species in this zone). ☐ No Conclusion for this zone remains as Caution - manage to prevent escape OR Not considered a problem species at this time Ecological Impact category for that zone will remain Low or Mediassessment for this zone can be considered complete now, even if the "documentation of evidence" requirement for Ecological Impacts is fulfilled (i.e., there are only one or two expert opinions on this spectone).
+No Conclusion for this zone remains as Caution - manage to prevent If yes s, then provi de evidence of reproduction and dispersal in this zone: Zone =